 Dog bites and animal attacks happen more often than people like to admit.
-When a dog bite occurs, the owner is usually liable.
+When a dog bite occurs, the pet owner is usually liable.
 However, several parties may be held accountable for an animal attack.

 Who Is Responsible When an Animal Attacks?